Get Your Students Talking! TEFL Discussion Questions for Adults

 Whether it’s about their particular job responsibilities or their latest projects, adult professionals usually have something to say about the work they do.
 Focusing the conversation around their profession or the industry in which they work also provides the opportunity to present and practice contextual vocabulary that adult students can use.

-• Name one thing you like about your job.
+6. What is one thing you like about your job?

 Brandon, from the U.S., tutoring one of his adult students in Thailand.

-Brandon, from the U.S., tutoring one of his adult students in Thailand
+Brandon, from the U.S., tutors one of his adult students in Thailand.

 Food